jonathan-f/DA_RNN_GENEXP/README.md

 # 1. Generation of synthetic gene expression time series data

-This is achieved using the Gillespie algorithm .... add details and instructions
+Synthetic gene expression time series data are generated using the Gillespie algorithm.
+The code for performing the Gillespie simulations is provided in the folder [Gillespie_Simulation](/Gillespie_Simulation/), which also contains a [README](/Gillespie_Simulation/README.txt) file containing a description of the method and all the instructions needed to perform the simulation and visualize the results.

-The time series of protein concentrations and the ground truth gene interaction matrices are provided in the [DATA](/DATA/) folder for each gene regulatory network.
+The time series of protein concentrations and the ground truth gene interaction matrices, for the gene regulatory netwroks used in our study, are provided in the [DATA](/DATA/) folder.

 # 2. Setting up a python3 virtual environment